syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Getting-Started.md

 ## Adding SfDateTimeEdit control via code

-The following steps illustrate how to create an **SfDateTimeEdit** control programmatically.
+The following steps describe how to create an **SfDateTimeEdit** control programmatically:

-1) Create a C# or VB application via Visual Studio.
+1. Create a C# or VB application via Visual Studio.

-2) Add the following assembly reference to the project.
+2. Add the following assembly references to the project:

 * Syncfusion.Core.WinForms
 * Syncfusion.SfInput.WinForms
 * Syncfusion.Shared.Base

-3) Include the required namespace.
+3. Include the required namespace.

 {% tabs %}